PREPARE FOR THE UNEXPECTED

 Have a Emergency Supply Kit (link)

-Know how to Shut-Off Utilities
+Know how to Shut-Off Utilities (link)

 Have an ABC Type Fire Extinguisher (link)

-Have Smoke Alarms (link)
+Have Smoke Alarms (link).

 Copies of Insurance Coverage

-Know First Aid/CPR
+Know First Aid/CPR (link)

 Inventory of Home Possessions/Photos